 Leading regulatory solicitors, Manchester and London

-At Olliers we understand the impact a Regulatory Investigation can have upon the lives of an individual and their business or professional life.
+At Olliers, we understand the impact a large scale and often complex regulatory Investigation can have upon the lives of an individual and their business or professional life.

 Our Regulatory Team is known for its pro-active approach to ‘crisis management’ adopting a sure footed and holistic strategy from the outset.